Andy4495/Homemade-CPU/README.md

 This is going to be way better than the mess of wires I created for my microprocessor design class many years ago.

-See the [Wiki](https://github.com/Andy4495/Homemade-CPU/wiki) for design details and documentation.
+See the [Wiki][2] for design details and documentation.

-An [emulator][1] is also available to run the CPU instructions and compare with the actual hardware.
+An [emulator][1] is available to run the CPU instructions and compare with the actual hardware.

+## Updates

+- 15-Oct-2025: Updated design to use 8-bit opcodes.
+See the [wiki][2] pages under the "Current Design" heading for the updated design.
+The old design is available under the "Previous Design" heading.

-## Initial Design Goals
+## Design Goals

 - 8-bit data, 16-bit address bus
 - Implement with readily-available, off-the-shelf logic chips
   - 74HCxx-series
 - Based on RISC principles
   - Each instruction should execute in one clock cycle (not including fetch)
-  - Fixed-length instructions with a simple encoding
+  - Fixed-length 8-bit instructions
-    - This probably means 16-bit instructions (1 byte opcode, 1 byte operand)
-    - Accessing memory requires a separate load into a high address register
   - Limited instruction set
     - Simple enough to implement and execute in one clock, but powerful enough that more complex operations can easily be implemented by the assembler/compiler
   - No microcode